Alanbahena/Way2Earth-MVP/README.md

 The first MVP was created in Xcode with Swift and SwiftUI.
 Complex features were implemented: Authentication, Authorization, Security, Error Handling, Data Modeling, Back-End Arquitecture and many more. 📲

-Please feel free to explre my code in Swift.
+Please feel free to explore my code in Swift.
 Hope you have fun 🌱